NajiElKotob/ML-Scholarship-Program-for-Microsoft-Azure/README.md

 -----

 ## Terms and Definition
 * **Machine learning** is a data science technique used to extract patterns from data, allowing computers to identify related data, and forecast future outcomes, behaviors, and trends.
+(Udacity)
-* [Pipelines](https://docs.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines#what-are-azure-ml-pipelines) An Azure ML pipeline performs a complete logical workflow with an ordered sequence of steps.
+* [Pipelines](https://docs.microsoft.com/azure/machine-learning/concept-ml-pipelines#what-are-azure-ml-pipelines) An Azure ML pipeline performs a complete logical workflow with an ordered sequence of steps.
 Each step is a discrete processing action.
+(Microsoft Azure)